appsmithorg/appsmith-docs/.github/drafts/16506/16506_slider_widget_landing_draft.md

 {% content-ref url="number_slider.md" %} number_slider.md {% endcontent-ref %}

 ### Range Slider
 Range Sliders are great for allowing users to narrowing and filtering down large sets of data.
-They are often found in places such as online marketplaces, where an app might offer the ability to search for products based on a certain minimum and maximum price-range.
+They're often found in places such as online marketplaces, where an app might offer the ability to search for products based on a certain minimum and maximum price-range.

 ![](as_range.png)